Our Curriculum

 We aim to enable every child to flourish by providing a curriculum which is broad, relevant and meaningful, and one that is increasingly personalised based on individual needs.

-If you require more information please contact Mrs Underwood via the office.
-Mrs Underwood is our Head of School and has key responsibility for teaching and learning.
+If you require more information please contact Mrs Penney via the office.

 As a core subject in our National Curriculum, mathematics at Elmley is taught every day in every class.
 Our children love maths because we approach the teaching of mathematucs in a variety of ways that make learning fun and exciting.
 We embody the principle aims set out by our government which ensure that all pupils: